 Public transportation: modified schedules, construction work to resume

 Please note that the Réseau express métropolitain (REM) construction sites will resume activities as of May 11 and require the complete and immediate closure of the section of the Deux Montagnes line servicing TMR.

 Deferred payment of property taxes, interest charges temporarily suspended, including on transfer duties

 The second instalment of Mount Royal property taxes, originally due on May 26, is postponed to June 25, 2020.
 Cheques post-dated to May 26 will not be cashed until this new deadline.

 Until the same date, the interest rate calculated daily by the Town on all debts due for the current year and unpaid to date will be 0%.

-Licensing and Planning Advisory Committee (PAC)
+Issuing of permits and Planning Advisory Committee (PAC)

 Town Council meetings: webcast